top of page

 ARTICLE VIII: COMMITTEES

 SECTION 2 · The Board of Directors may form other committees to address specific matters or projects.
-Such committees may include, but are not limited to: History, Community Outreach, Hospitality and other even or issue specific committees.
+Such committees may include, but are not limited to: History, Community Outreach, Hospitality and other events or issue specific committees.

 ARTICLE IX: BOARD OF DIRECTORS MEETINGS AND QUORUMS